Baseball Bat Buying Guide

 Cone knobs feature a slow, gradual transition from handle to knob-allowing for an ergonomic, comfortable feel.
 It is a popular choice for players coming off of injury.

+Sometimes covered by tape or a bat gripping aid, this is where a batter will place his or her hands when swinging.
 There are a variety of gripping aids available to help you maintain an optimal hold on your wood bat:

 • DENSITY & STRENGTH: Less Dense and More Lightweight Than Maple.